zobor/bproxy/README.md

-# BProxy
+# Bproxy

 ![](https://img.alicdn.com/tfs/TB1lFV6m1T2gK0jSZFvXXXnFXXa-219-159.png)

-**BProxy is a command line network agent tool, Simplify development and testing!**
+**Bproxy is a command line network agent tool base on NodeJS, Simplify development and testing!**

+The original intention of bproxy design is to solve the problem of agent trouble, including various packet capture, package change, configuration host, modify response header or content.

 ----